 Yes, things do look a little plain in parts, but that’s down to this being an empty house.
 With a fresh finish and the right furnishings, someone could bring this one back to life in no time I would imagine.

 I mentioned the space, which breaks down as a ground floor with the main reception, officially listed as a living room and dining room area.
-Beyond that is the kitchen, breakfast area a bathroom, and a covered decking area off the reception.
+Beyond that are the kitchen, breakfast area, a bathroom, and a covered decking area off the reception.
 A carport also connects to the ground floor, with storage space beyond.

-The upstairs floor is partly taken up by the void left fro, the double height living room below, but also includes the master bedroom with walk-in dressing area, bathroom and covered deck, two further bedrooms with storage and access to a covered balcony and a final bathroom.
+The upstairs floor is partly taken up by the void left from the double-height living room below, but also includes the master bedroom with walk-in dressing area, bathroom and covered deck, two further bedrooms with storage and access to a covered balcony and a final bathroom.

 It looks to be on a decent-sized plot too, with the house nestling amongst the trees for a little extra privacy.

-Not cheap at $1,025,000.
-But I suspect that’s not bad value for this area and with a little work, it might be worth much more.
+Not cheap at $1,210,000.
+But I suspect that’s not bad value for this area and with the right work, it might be worth much more.

 Images and details courtesy of Pacific Union.
 For more details and to make an enquiry, please visit the website.